AxiomeCG/threejs-docs-reloaded/en-md/geometries/CircleGeometry.md

 [page:BufferGeometry] →

-# [name]
+# CircleGeometry

-[name] is a simple shape of Euclidean geometry.
+CircleGeometry is a simple shape of Euclidean geometry.
 It is constructed from a number of triangular segments that are oriented around a central point and extend as far out as a given radius.
 It is built counter-clockwise from a start angle and a given central angle.
 It can also be used to create regular polygons, where the number of segments determines the number of sides.